 That changes how businesses are built.
 It changes how creators distribute ideas.
 It changes how products are discovered.
 And eventually, it changes what it even means to “use the internet.”

-The winners of the next decade may not simply be the companies humans trust most — but the companies intelligent systems trust enough to recommend, prioritise, and act upon.
+The winners of the next decade may not simply be the companies humans trust most —

 What Becomes of the Advertising Economy

-The shift to AI Agents does not necessarily mean advertising disappears.
+The shift to AI agents does not necessarily mean advertising disappears.
 Businesses will still compete for visibility, trust, and attention.
 Consumers will still want choice, comparison, familiarity, and confidence in the brands they use.

 But the mechanisms of discovery are changing.